 From OUR Clients

 “Sarah is very professional and went above and beyond the call to help me solve my traffic law troubles.
 I couldn’t be more pleased with our communication and the results of my case.
 I will be recommending Sarah Leamon to my friends in need and I already have!
 Thanks again!!!”

 “Highly recommend her.
 She helped me with my case and did an awesome job!”

-Sarah knows how to best approach your case to get the best result possible in your circumstances.
-She collaborates with other professionals, like forensic consultants, to give you the best representation possible.
-She is a skilful negotiator and has years of court room experience.
-Sarah has the tools to succeed.
-She understands her clients’ needs and knows how to properly represent them in court.
+Sarah and her team knows how to best approach your case to get the best result possible in your circumstances.
+The legal professionals at Sarah Leamon Law Group work to collaborate with other professionals, like forensic consultants and even police officers, to give you the best representation possible.
+We are skilful negotiators and, together, we have decades of court room experience.
+Our legal team has the tools to succeed.
+We understands our clients’ needs and knows how to properly represent them in court.

-Before representing yourself on a traffic matter, give Sarah a call to discuss your options.
+Before representing yourself on a traffic matter, give Sarah Leamon Law Group a call to discuss your options.

 Should I dispute my violation ticket?

 Yes.
 You have a right to dispute your ticket.
 You should dispute your ticket if you don’t think you should have been given the ticket, if you don’t agree with the fine amount or if you want more time to pay your ticket.
 There is no real downside to disputing a ticket for any of these reasons.

 There are a number of ways to dispute your ticket.
 You can do so by mail.
 You will need to enclose a copy of your ticket and include personal information, such as your name, address, date of birth and driver’s license number.
 You will also need to enclose the violation ticket number and the date of the alleged offence, in addition to the act under which it was issued and the section number of the charges as listed on the ticket itself.
 You can also dispute your ticket in person at any ServiceBC office, ICBC Drivers Licensing or Claims Center, Autoplan broker office or court registry.